Food assistance for people in CU loosing SNAP

 Thousands of people in CU need help with food

-SNAP benefits (food stamps/LINK) will be discontinued on November 1 if the government shutdown is not resolved.
-There are 34,000+ people in Champaign County alone who get this benefit.
+SNAP benefits (food stamps/LINK) were discontinued on November 1 with the ongoing government shutdown.
+There are 28,000+ people in Champaign County alone who get this benefit.
 Additionally, more people are furloughed or laid off and need food assistance.

 This is an immediate need as the government shutdown continues, but it may also persist through the end of the calendar year and beyond.
-This issue not only affects people across Illinois and our greater CU community, but also people right in our own congregation.
+This issue not only affects people across Illinois and our broader CU community, but also those within our own congregation.

 Local resources are already unable to meet the needs of our food-insecure community.
 Pantries are seeing record-breaking usage month after month.
 The budgets of all food banks nationwide were slashed this summer after the enactment of the “Big Beautiful Bill.”
 The need is only climbing, and we haven't yet seen what it will look like without SNAP.